xlwings/xlwings/DEVELOPER_GUIDE.md

 Now you can set breakpoints in the C++ code in VS where code execution will stop when called from Excel via running a UDF.

+## Black formatting

+This repo uses black for code formatting, you can see the configuration under `.github/workflows/black.yml`.

 ## Tests

 Currently, we're migrating to `pytest`, so you'll find a mix between `unittest` and `pytest` format.